 * * *

 It’s painful to recognize when someone we love won’t hear or respect our boundaries.
 It might feel like we’re being unchristian or unlike Jesus, but that isn’t true.
 God is the God of love and love requires boundaries.
 Come share your thoughts with us.
-We want to hear from you! ~ Laurie McClure, Faith.Full
+We want to hear from you!
+And, be sure to sign up for the Good Boundaries and Goodbyes OBS starting July 24! ~ Laurie McClure, Faith.Full